reiryuki/Dolby-Atmos-RC4-Ryuki-Mod/README.md

   After that, reflash the module.

-- If Dolby force close, just reinstall again.
+- If Dolby force close, reboot twice (don't reflash).
+It's probably Magisk sepolicy.rule bug.
 - Make sure manifest.xml is patched correctly.
 - If anything goes wrong, see your logcats
   - "CANNOT LINK EXECUTABLE" mean your audio hw library is not supported